edusouzaxx/basel/kontakt/welcome-to-Basel-Stadt copy.md

 ---

+### 🇬🇧 Economic Sectors

+The Basel region is recognized for its dynamic and diverse economy.
+Key sectors include:

+* **Life Sciences**: With over 800 companies, including giants like Roche, Novartis, and Johnson & Johnson, the region is a global hub for biopharma innovation. ([invest.baselarea.swiss][1])

+* **Financial Services**: Basel is an important financial center, with a strong presence in banking and insurance sectors.

+* **Logistics and Trade**: The city boasts advanced logistics infrastructure, facilitating international trade.

+* **Information and Communication Technology (ICT)**: The digital sector is growing, with investments in startups and technological innovation.

+* **Creative and Cultural Industries**: Basel is known for its vibrant cultural scene, with museums, galleries, and international events.

+---

 ### 🇧🇷 Estatísticas de Emprego / Employment Statistics

 * **Emprego no Setor de Ciências da Vida**: Mais de 33.000 profissionais altamente qualificados atuam nesse setor na região de Basileia. ([invest.baselarea.swiss][1])